rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 call to `calculate_length`, because the `String` was moved into `calculate_length`.
 Instead, we can provide a reference to the `String` value.
-A *reference* is like a pointer in that it’s an address we can follow to access the data stored at that address; that data is owned by some other variable.
+A *reference* is like a pointer in that it’s an address we can follow to access the data складd at that address; that data is owned by some other variable.
 Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.